John Gabriel Stedman: Military career

 Stedman's military career began at the age of 16.
-His first commanded rank was ensign, under which he defended various Low Country outposts in the employment of the Dutch Stadthouder.
-His rank was later elevated to lieutenant.
-In 1771, Stedman reenlisted because of overwhelming debt after the death of his father.

-Stedman left the Dutch Republic on 24 December 1772, after responding to a call for volunteers to serve in the West Indies.
-He was given the rank of Captain by way of a brevet, a temporary and honorary authorization for an officer to hold a higher rank.
-His corps comprised 800 volunteers to be sent to Surinam aboard the frigate Zeelust to assist local troops fighting against marauding bands of escaped slaves, known as Maroons, in the eastern region of the colony.
-The corps, which was trained for the battlefields of Europe, was unprepared for battle against the unfamiliar guerrilla tactics of its opponents.
+He was commissioned into the Dutch States Army at the rank of ensign, being stationed at several Barrier fortresses.
+Stedman was eventually promoted to lieutenant.
+Though he later left the Dutch army, in 1771 Stedman rejoined it due to being in overwhelming debt after the death of his father.
+In 1772, responding to a call for volunteers, he joined an expeditionary corps of 800 men which was destined for the Dutch colony of Surinam.
+The colony was then engaged in a low-intensity conflict with groups of maroons, former slaves who had escaped slavery and established independent communities on the colonial frontier.
+Promoted to brevet captain, he left for Surinam onboard the Dutch States Navy frigate Zeelust on 24 December 1772.

-After arriving in the colony, Stedman received orders from Colonel Fourgeoud, commander of the newly arrived troops.
-Fourgeoud was known for dining on gourmet meats, wine and other delicacies while his troops survived on meager and often spoiled rations.
+Upon arriving in the colony, Stedman was placed under the direct command of Colonel Louis-Henri Fourgeoud, the commander of the newly-arrived corps.
+The relationship between the two men was acrimonious: Fourgeoud often dined on gourmet meats, wine and other delicacies while his troops subsisted on meager and often spoiled rations.
 He treated Stedman cruelly, inventing tasks for him to complete and taking away his ammunition.
-Stedman believed that Fourgeoud neglected his duties as an officer, ignoring the well-being of his troops, and that he only retained his title through monetary bribes.
+Stedman believed that Fourgeoud neglected his duties as an officer, ignoring the well-being of his troops, and only retained his rank through monetary bribes.
 Regarding Fourgeoud's poor leadership, Stedman was uncompromising: "I solemnly declare to have still omitted many other calamities that we suffered".
+Stedman's difficulties were compounded by the fact that his corps, which was trained for the battlefields of Europe, was unprepared to fight against the unfamiliar guerrilla tactics of the maroons.